IshraqueSarwar/symmetrical-Abrain-cell/README.md

 # TODO BOARD:
+	(IMPORTANT Tensor2D += etc are not immutable right now.
+Need to do this asap)
+	0. Maybe implement [] access for tensors.
 	1. complete the Layer_dense class
 		focus on overloading them from the main parent class.
 	2. optimize the subtraction operators using addition.